vilisimo/lunchpicker/README.md

 4. **There can be no more than 65535 unique votes.** Again, no particular reason, it could very well be `BIGINT`, but that seems a bit too much for this project.
+5. **By voting users are picking the next day's winner.** That is, if users vote on restaurants on Tuesday, they will be picking Wednesday's winner.